 Bugnoculars are such a great idea for examining backyard insects and worms!
 The container has 3X magnification eyepieces and additional 2X magnification lenses on the sides.
 A great tool for exploring the world and keeping kids curious.

 Anyone else out there have a kid who wanted a stuffed squid for Christmas??
-Thank goodness for Wild Republic, who makes stuffed animals that go far beyond the traditional teddy bear.
+Thank goodness for the Wild Republic, which makes stuffed animals that go far beyond the traditional teddy bear.
 From Audubon birds to stuffed snakes, you’re sure to find your child’s favorite among the menagerie.

 Budding entomologists will spend hours observing ants at work in ant habitats they create themselves.